 If your social media plan has gone stagnant let us say it first – it’s okay!
 You can get it back on the right track and we’re here to help make that happen.
-So let us help get you closer to your goals and close out 2019 strong with these 20 Do’s and Don’ts.
+So let us help get you closer to your goals with these 20 Do’s and Don’ts.

 10 Social Media Do’s